 Only one percent of larval fish survive.
 But scientists have the potential to make a positive impact on overall fish production by studying larvae.
 If researchers could increase larval fish survival from one percent to two percent, the overall fish production rate would double, too.
 That’s why focusing on these very young stages is so important.

 With new information, researchers can also better forecast the number of animals that grow to make it into fishermen’s nets and ultimately your plate.
-Our research focuses on understanding the processes that influence survival and growth in young fishes.
+Our research focuses on understanding the processes that influence survival and growth in young fish.
 Scientists know larvae are sensitive to temperature changes and other oceanic variability but this early stage of life is the least understood.
 The annual survey is one way we advance our knowledge.

 Follow fisheries biologist Ali Deary who will blog about what she’s finding and seeing on the vast gulf.